-- 15.0 Employment Eligibility Verification for Hiring Under This Award The subrecipient must ensure that as part of the hiring process for any position that is or will be funded (in whole or in part) with award funds, the employment eligibility of the individual being hired is properly verified in accordance with the provisions of 8 U.S.C.
-1324a(a)(1) and (2). - i.
-All persons who are or will be involved in activities under this award must be made aware of the requirement for verification of employment eligibility, and associated provisions of 8 U.S.C.
-1324a(a)(1) and (2) that make it unlawful in the United States to hire (or recruit for employment) certain aliens. - ii.
-The subrecipient must provide training (to the extent necessary) to those persons required by this condition to be notified of the requirement for employment eligibility verification and the associated provisions of 8 U.S.C.
-1324a(a)(1) and (2). - iii.
-As part of the recordkeeping requirements of this subaward, the subrecipient must maintain records of all employment eligibility verifications pertinent to compliance with this condition and in accordance with 1-9 record retention requirements, as well as pertinent records of notifications and trainings.

-- iv.
-Monitoring of compliance with the requirements of this condition will be conducted by FDLE. - v.
-Persons who are or will be involved in activities under this award includes any and all subrecipient officials or other staff who are or will be involved in the hiring process with respect to a grant funded position under this award. - vi.
-For the purposes of satisfying this condition, the subrecipient may choose to participate in, and use E-Verify (www.e-verify.gov), provided an appropriate person authorized to act on behalf of the subrecipient entity uses E-Verify to confirm employment eligibility for each position funded through this award. - vii.
-Nothing in this condition shall be understood to authorize or require any subrecipient, or any person or other entity, to violate federal law, including any applicable civil rights or nondiscrimination law. - viii.
-Nothing in this condition, including paragraph vi., shall be understood to relieve any subrecipient, or any person or other entity, of any obligation otherwise imposed by law, including 8 U.S.C.
-1324a(a)(1) and (2).
+- 15.0 Employment Eligibility Verification for Hiring Under This Award The recipient must ensure that as part of the hiring process for any position that is or will be funded (in whole or in part) with award funds, the employment eligibility of the individual being hired is properly verified in accordance with the provisions of 8 U.S.C.
+1324a(a)(1) and (2). - All persons who are or will be involved in activities under this award must be made aware of the requirement for verification of employment eligibility, and associated provisions of 8 U.S.C.
+1324a(a)(1) and (2) that make it unlawful in the United States to hire (or recruit for employment) certain aliens. - 2) The recipient must provide training (to the extent necessary) to those persons required by this condition to be notified of the requirement for employment eligibility verification and the associated provisions of 8 U.S.C.
+1324a(a)(1) and (2). - As part of the recordkeeping requirements of this award, the recipient must maintain records of all employment eligibility verifications pertinent to compliance with this condition and in accordance with I-9 record retention requirements, as well as pertinent records of notifications and trainings. - 4) Monitoring of compliance with the requirements of this condition will be conducted by FDLE. - 5) Persons who are or will be involved in activities under this award includes any and all recipient officials or other staff who are or will be involved in the hiring process with respect to a award funded position under this award. - 6) For the purposes of satisfying this condition, the recipient may choose to participate in, and use E-Verify (www.everify gov), provided an appropriate person authorized to act on behalf of the recipient entity uses E-Verify to confirm employment eligibility for each position funded through this award. - Nothing in this condition shall be understood to authorize or require any recipient, or any person or other entity. to violate federal law, including any applicable civil rights or nondiscrimination law. - Nothing in this condition, including paragraph vi., shall be understood to relieve any recipient, or any person or other entity, of any obligation otherwise imposed by law, including 8 U.S.C.
+1324a(a)(1) and (2). - 16.0 Determination of Suitability to Interact with Minors This condition applies if it is indicated in the application for award (at any tier) that a purpose of some or all of the activities to be carried out under the award is to benefit a set of individuals under 18 years of age.